Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Introduction and main results

 To study the boundary controllability, we mention that the usual extension method is not really convenient for the Navier-Stokes system.
 This is because when we put one interior control in the system upon extending the domain, then restricting the solution on the boundary will give rise to two boundary controls for the system.
 In this context, we refer some earlier null-controllability results \cite{Mitra17}, \cite{Ervedoza12}, \cite{Ervedoza18} with one interior control or two boundary controls both for density and velocity.

-The main interest in the present work is that we directly handle the boundary controllability with only one control acting on the density part.
-Moreover, using the moments method, we achieve the null-controllability for our system \eqref{lcnse3} (consequently, \eqref{main-control-prbm}) starting with the initial space $\dot H^s_{per}(0,1)\times L^2(0,1)$ for $s>1/2$ which is a good gain of this work compare to the existing works of similar setting as mentioned in Section \ref{Section-Literature}.
-On the other hand, to the best of our knowledge, the null-controllability with a boundary control in density through Dirichlet condition has been handled for the first time in this work.
+The main interest in the present work is that we directly handle the boundary controllability with only one control acting on the density or velocity part.
+Moreover, using the moments method, we achieve the null-controllability for our system \eqref{lcnse3} (consequently, \eqref{main-control-prbm}) starting with the initial space $H^s_{per}(0,1)\times L^2(0,1)$ for $s>1/2$ which is a good gain of this work compare to the existing works of similar setting as mentioned in Section \ref{Section-Literature}.
+Although, when a control acts on the velocity part, our limitation is that we can achieve the null-controllability on a strict subspace (of finite codimension) $\mathcal H \subset H^s_{per}(0,1)\times L^2(0,1)$ for $s>1/2$.
+The joint parabolic-hyperbolic Ingham-type inequality in \Cref{prop_ingham} will help us to deduce this result.
+In any case, to the best of our knowledge, the null-controllability with a boundary control in density/ velocity through Dirichlet condition has been handled for the first time in this work.